 - Fruits like bananas

-Foods rich in vitamin C also help in the absorption of iron in the body.
-Sources of vitamin C are as follows:3
+Foods rich in vitamin C help in the intestinal absorption of iron by the body.
+The ascorbic acid (or vitamin C) ensures that your body absorbs the iron-rich food you’re consuming.
+Sources of vitamin C are as follows:7 8

 - Citrus fruits like oranges